Issa369/IFC-Viewer/README.md

 - **BaseComponents**: Initializes fundamental components for a 3D scene, including a scene, renderer, camera, raycaster, and a simple grid.

 - **IFChandler**: Manages the loading and interaction with IFC models.
-It includes features such as fragment caching, classification, highlighting, and properties rendering.
+It includes features such as fragment classification, highlighting, and properties rendering.

-- **ToolBar**: Creates and configures a toolbar with UI elements for IFC loading, fragment management, properties processing, model tree navigation, and fragment caching.
+- **ToolBar**: Creates and configures a toolbar with UI elements for IFC loading, fragment management, properties processing and model tree navigation

 # Getting Started